jonoise/sinpe-react/README.md

 You can add custom styling to both button and modal components using `btnClass` and `modalClass` respectively as props of SinpeReact component.

-In this case is not necessary to import default styling file.

 ```js
 import React from 'react';
 import SinpeReact from 'sinpe-react';